1956 United States presidential election: Republican candidates

 Early in 1956, there was speculation that President Eisenhower would not run for a second term because of concerns about his health.
 In 1955, Eisenhower had suffered a serious heart attack.
 However, he soon recovered and decided to run for a second term.
-(In June 1956 he also underwent surgery for ileitis) Given Eisenhower's enormous popularity, he was renominated with no opposition at the 1956 Republican National Convention in San Francisco.
+(In June 1956 he also underwent surgery for ileitis.)
+Given Eisenhower's enormous popularity, he was renominated with no opposition at the 1956 Republican National Convention in San Francisco.

-According to Steven Ambrose, Nixon was anguished that Eisenhower never liked him and repeatedly delayed saying he would be renominated.
-However, Eisenhower was deeply worried about his health.
-He, “thought Nixon had his shortcomings, but he would rather turn the country over to Nixon than any other possible candidate.
-In itself, that was the highest possible tribute he could pay Nixon.”
-Harold Stassen was the only Republican to publicly oppose Nixon's re-nomination for vice-president, and Nixon remained highly popular among the Republican rank-and-file voters.
-Nixon had worked hard to reshape the vice-presidency.
+According to Steven Ambrose, Nixon was anguished that Eisenhower never liked him and had repeatedly delayed saying Nixon should be renominated for vice president.
+Ambrose also stated that Eisenhower favored Robert B. Anderson, a former Democrat who had served as United States Secretary of the Navy and United States Deputy Secretary of Defense, but Anderson declined to be considered.
+With Eisenhower worried about his health, he decided that Nixon had his shortcomings, but was better prepared to assume the presidency than any possible alternative.
+In Ambrose's view, "In itself, that was the highest possible tribute he could pay Nixon."
+Harold Stassen was the only Republican to publicly oppose Nixon's re-nomination for vice president, and Nixon remained highly popular among the Republican rank-and-file voters.
+Nixon had worked hard to reshape the vice presidency.
 It became his platform to campaign for Republican state and local candidates across the country, and these candidates came to his defense.
 In the spring of 1956, Eisenhower publicly announced that Nixon would again be his running mate, and Stassen was forced to second Nixon's nomination at the Republican Convention.
 Unlike 1952, conservative Republicans (who had supported Robert A. Taft against Eisenhower in 1952) did not attempt to shape the platform.
-At the convention, one delegate voted for a fictitious "Joe Smith" for vice-president to prevent a unanimous vote.
+At the convention, Nebraska delegate Terry McGovern Carpenter voted for a fictitious "Joe Smith" for vice president to prevent a unanimous vote.